expectedparrot/edsl/docs/contributing.rst

 1. Fork the project on GitHub.
 2. Create a new branch for your documentation page.
 3. Add the new documentation page to the `docs/` directory.
 4. Add a link to the new documentation page in the `docs/index.rst` file.
 5. Submit a pull request with your changes.

-Please follow the project's documentation conventions when writing documentation.
+Please follow the project's documentation conventions when writing documentation (header styles, code blocks, links, etc.).
-(For example, use the `reStructuredText` markup language and consider copying this or other pages as a template.)
+For example, use the `reStructuredText` markup language and consider copying this or other pages as a template.

 Contributing code